 - 1 teaspoon Italian Seasoning

 - Season steak with salt and pepper.

-- Heat 1.5 tablespoons olive oil in a large (12 to 14 inch) skillet set over medium-high heat.
-Cast iron skillet works great with this recipe.
+- Heat 1.5 tablespoons olive oil in a large (12 to 14-inch) skillet set over medium-high heat.

 - Add sliced steak to the hot oil and cook for 1 to 2 minutes per side.
 You may want to do this in batches so that the steak browns and crisps up nicely.
 If the pan is overcrowded, it will steam the steak.

 - Remove cooked steak from pan and set aside; keep covered.

 - Drain any liquid from the pan and wipe it down.

 - Add remaining olive oil and heat it up over medium-high heat.

 - To the hot oil, add onions, garlic, bell peppers, mushrooms, and Italian Seasoning.
 Cook for 4 minutes, or until vegetables are soft.
 Stirring occasionally.

 - Stir steak back into the skillet and give it a minute to heat through.

 - Top mixture with cheese slices; lower heat to medium low, and continue to cook until cheese is melted.
 You can also pop it under the broiler to get a bit of browning on the cheese.